luandaja/patterns-box/patterns/adapter.md

 ![](https://raw.githubusercontent.com/luandaja/patterns-box/master/patterns/.gitbook/assets/adapter_real_world_case.png)

+If we live in a country that uses US plug standard (first image) and we travel to Europe with one of our devices, our laptop for example, we would soon realize that our laptop plug is incompatible with most of the outlets there since they comply with the European standard (third image).
+So, in order to use these outlets we need something that adapts our US plug to the European outlet, that's where the plug adapter comes in place (second image).

 ## ☢What problems does it solve?

-* Not being able to pass information between two separate incompatible interfaces.
+* Not being able to pass information between two incompatible interfaces.

 ## ⏲When to use it?